 - The DC's faculty consists of 4-7 professors from ERCIS member institutions across Europe.

 English is the language of the doctoral consortium and all submitted materials.
-The nomination package should include the following:
+The submission package should include the following (see more detailed information below):

-The submitted materials must be uploaded to this link.
+The submitted proposal must be uploaded to this link.

 All submissions must be in Microsoft Word DOC/ DOCX format or Adobe’s PDF format and must follow the submission format and instructions.